mendix/docs/content/refguide/data-grid.md

 {{% alert type="warning" %}}

 Even if the control bar buttons are invisible, there can still be a default button that is triggered by (double) clicking a row.
-For more information, see the property [Default Button Trigger](#dbt) and [Data Grid Buttons](control-bar).
+For more information, see the property [Default Button Trigger](#dbt) and [Control Bar](control-bar).

 {{% /alert %}}